 -

-Cotton and Wool: Used to add diversity and texture.
+Cotton and Wool: Used to add diversity and texture to the canvas.

 -

-Peacock Feathers & Gold Threads: Often woven into designs to add a unique, luxurious touch.
+Peacock Feathers & Gold Threads: A hallmark of Yue embroidery.
+These are often woven into designs to add a unique, opulent touch that makes the embroidery shine brilliantly under the light.

 >>>More embroidery details, read our embroidery process